fuzhongzhou/fuzhongzhou.github.io/_pages/about.md

 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---
-My name is Fuzhong Zhou and I am currently a third year Ph.D. student at Columbia University, department of Industrial Engineering and Operation Research (IEOR), under the advisory of [Prof. Daniel Lacker](https://www.columbia.edu/~dl3133/).
+My name is Fuzhong Zhou and I am currently a third year Ph.D. student at Columbia University department of Industrial Engineering and Operation Research (IEOR), under the advisory of [Prof. Daniel Lacker](https://www.columbia.edu/~dl3133/).
 My research interests lie in interacting particle systems, differential game theory, and their intersect with reinforcement learning.

 I completed my master's degree in computational finance at Carnegie Mellon University, and my bachalor's degree in applied mathematics at Central University of Finance and Economics in China.